Mahlet333/30mff-mahlet/README.md

 ```

 ## 👥 About the Filmmaker
-**Mahlet Atresaw Andarge** is a filmmaker and student at NYU Abu Dhabi.
+**Mahlet Atrsaw Andargei** is a filmmaker and student at NYU Abu Dhabi.
 Her work explores the subtle ways environments shape our inner lives, with a focus on memory, routine, and the architecture of feeling.

 ### Contact
 - **Email:** ma7030@nyu.edu